Question: Some conservative preachers decry yoga as promoting sexuality. Do you think it does? And does that matter?

 Yoginis exchanging bodily fluids with the virile hero

 In exchange for a successful encounter the virile hero could fly off with the yoginis, become a part of their coven, and receive powers from them.
 This became the basis of Tantra or Kaula rituals.
 As David Gordon White wrote, “Kaula practitioners were primarily concerned with this-worldly powers (siddhis) and bodily immortality (jivanmukti), with the enjoyment (bhukti) of said powers and immortality taking precedence over any ideal of consciousness raising or disembodied liberation from cyclic rebirth (mukti), embraced by the more conventional Tantric practitioners” (David Gordon White, Kiss of the Yogini: “Tantric Sex” in its South Asian Contexts [Chicago and London: University of Chicago Press, 2003], 10).
-The fact that kings became patrons of and perhaps even participants in Tantric rituals and built temples in which to enact them (open to the sky so that yoginis could fly down onto the would-be hero) indicates that worldly powers and blessings were expected from the successful encounter, not just spiritual enlightenment.
+The fact that kings became patrons of and perhaps even participants in Tantric rituals and built temples in which to enact them indicates that worldly powers and blessings were expected from the successful encounter, not just spiritual enlightenment.

 Yogini temple at Behdathat, India.
 It is a circular structure enclosing a large open field.
-The heroes could lie in the open field waiting for the yoginis to swoop down on them, and after the encounter they could fly away with the yoginis.
+The heroes could lie in the open field waiting for the yoginis to swoop down on them.
+After a successful encounter they could fly away with the yoginis.

 Sublimation of Tantric Practice